squidfunk/mkdocs-material/docs/reference/index.md

 ### Setting the page description

-When [Metadata] is enabled, the page description can be overridden for a document with custom front matter.
+The page description can be overridden for a document with the front matter `description` property.
 Add the following lines at the top of a Markdown file:

 ``` sh
 ---